kbc10/arl-parks-reservations/README.md

 * [Mage](https://docs.mage.ai/introduction/overview) for pipeline development and workflow orchestration.

-* [Terraform](https://www.terraform.io/) for managing and provisioning infrastructure (GCS bucket abd BigQuery dataset) in GCP.
+* [Terraform](https://www.terraform.io/) for managing and provisioning infrastructure (Google Cloud Storage bucket and BigQuery dataset) in Google Cloud Platform.

 * [Docker](https://www.docker.com/) for containerizing software services, applications, and their dependencies for easier reuse and deployment.